TheOkayJK/i2c_puppet/README.md

+# CUSTOM EDITS, this fork is WIP, do not rely on it for good examples or reliable code!
 # I2C Puppet

 This is a port of the old [BB Q10 Keyboard-to-I2C Software](https://github.com/solderparty/bbq10kbd_i2c_sw) to the RP2040, expanded with new features, while still staying backwards compatible.